 Communications

-By raising awareness of the strict advertising rules and the effectiveness of our work in keeping standards high we aim to reassure consumers that advertising in the UK, across media, is responsible and that where it breaks the rules we’ll take action.
+By raising awareness of the advertising rules and the effectiveness of our work in keeping standards high, we aim to reassure consumers that advertising in the UK is responsible.
 We also work to ensure that the advertising industry is aware of the rules and knows where to go to get help and advice in getting its ads right.